Recurring inspections with a full audit trail

 What organizations do instead

 The most common "solution" is a spreadsheet with one tab per checklist.
 Nobody knows who last updated it.
 No history.
 No scheduling.
-When the audit comes, everyone searches for the right version in a shared folder.
+When the manager asks what was done last week, everyone searches for the right version in a shared folder.

 Standalone checklist apps solve one problem but create another.
 Checklist data lives in its own system, separate from your management system.
 Deviations found during an inspection must be re-entered manually.
 The connection between what was found and what is being done about it breaks.